 Before you go…

 Ahh, writing this has me missing Ometepe.
 To be honest, I am eager to return to Ometepe and Nicaragua in general.
-Isla de Ometepe will always be one of my favorite destinations in Latin America and I am sure it will be one of yours too!
+Isla de Ometepe will always be one of my favorite destinations in Central America and I am sure it will be one of yours too!

 Thanks so much for reading our guide to the best things to do in Ometepe.
 I really hope this guide has helped inspire and plan your trip there!
-If you did find this guide helpful, then be sure to check out all our Nicaragua Blogs or these related articles below!
+If you did find this guide helpful, then be sure to check out all our Nicaragua blogs or these related articles below!